Information Collection and Analysis

 A virtual field trip using student artwork, photos, and stories from a class trip.
 Students were each assigned a building on the tour of Stephen Avenue and then wrote stories and drew pictures of their experiences.
 This site is a great example of electronic publishing and models some excellent ideas to use with your students in fine arts, language arts, and technology.
 Be sure to “drive the bus” and see how animated students “visit” each building.

-Virtual China
+Virtual Expeditions

 The Albatross Project